For Immediate Release

 “EMILY’s List knew Wendy Davis was a tireless and courageous fighter for Texas women and families even before she spoke out for an inspiring 13 hours against the extreme anti-woman agenda,” said Stephanie Schriock, President of EMILY’s List.
 “Her impressive record of championing equal pay for women, vital education funding, and voting rights shows her deep commitment to giving all Texans a fair shot.
 Wendy began working at 14 to help her single mother and three siblings, and her story reflects what’s best about Texas: hard work, grit, determination, and opportunity.
 The EMILY’s List community of more than two million members is eager to lace up our sneakers and help this passionate and steadfast leader become Texas’ next governor.”

 Wendy Davis has personal experience with the struggles many women face in Texas.
 At 14, she worked after school to help support her single mother and three siblings.
-As a 19-year-old divorced single mother, she worked two jobs – eventually enrolling in Tarrant County Community College with the help of programs available then in Texas.
-Wendy transferred to Texas Christian University with a full scholarship and graduated first in her class, becoming the first person in her family to earn a bachelor's degree.
+As a 21 year old divorced single mother, she worked two jobs – eventually enrolling in Tarrant County Community College.
+Wendy went on to enroll at Texas Christian University, and with the help of an academic scholarship, she graduated first in her class and became the first person in her family to earn a bachelor's degree.
 She went on to graduate with honors from Harvard Law School, and returned to Fort Worth to serve as a city council member for nine years.
 Wendy was elected to the Texas State Senate in 2008, where she has authored “Texas Jobs First” legislation to give preference to Texans in the award of state contracts and sponsored the Lilly Ledbetter Fair Pay Act to ensure that employers provide women in Texas with equal pay for equal work.
 She sponsored legislation to make government more accountable to taxpayers, fought to restore $5.4 billion in education cuts, and protected the Veterans' Assistance Fund from being used to fill budget gaps.
 Wendy has worked to stop legislation restricting women’s access to healthcare.
 She also authored and collaborated to pass a bill to address the backlog of more than 23,000 untested rape kits on across the state.
 Wendy has two adult daughters and lives in Fort Worth.

 Wendy Davis would carry on a proud legacy in Texas.
 In 1990, EMILY’s List helped elect Governor Ann Richards, the first woman governor of Texas elected in her own right.